FauxFaux/apt-pkg-native-rs/README.md

 Debian 7 (Jessie) (2015)).
 This works by just deleting methods which are not available in that version.
 See [#2](https://github.com/FauxFaux/apt-pkg-native-rs/issues/2#issuecomment-351180818).
+This feature is no longer tested on CI, as these distros are long gone.

 ### Thread safety